 Yes.
-At one time there was a maximum payout for physical therapy but that was removed by Congress for 2018.
+At one time there was a maximum payout for physical therapy but it was removed by Congress for 2018.
 There is no specific limit on the number of physical therapy visits you can receive in a calendar year but if your total costs exceed $2010, the Center for Medicare Services (CMS) will need to authorize that the services are reasonable and medically necessary.

 You are still responsible for your Medicare Part B deductible, your 20% coinsurance and any excess charges.